Swoorup/wgsl-bindgen/README.md

 ### Type Handling:

--   Byot - Bring your own types for Wgsl matrix, vectors types.
-Bindgen automatically also include assertion to test alignment and sizes for your types.
+-   BYO - **B**ring **Y**our **O**wn **T**ypes for Wgsl matrix, vector types.
+Bindgen will automatically include assertions to test alignment and sizes for your types at compile time.
--   Override struct types entirely (replace all usage of struct) or a particular field of the struct from your crate, which is handy for small primitive types and overcome limitation of uniform buffer type restriction in wgsl.
+-   Override generated struct types either entirely or just particular field of struct from your crate, which is handy for small primitive types.
+You can also use this to overcome the limitation of uniform buffer type restrictions in wgsl.
--   Rust structs for vertex, storage, and uniform buffers
+-   Rust structs for vertex, storage, and uniform buffers.
 -   Either use encase or bytemuck derives, and optionally serde for generated structs.
 -   Const validation of [WGSL memory layout](#memory-layout) for provided vector and matrix types and generated structs when using bytemuck
 -   Override the alignment for the struct generated.
 This also affects the size of the struct generated.